elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 If you have an internal dependency, Mix supports two methods to work with them: git repositories or umbrella projects.

-For example, if you push the `kv` project to a git repository, you just need to list it in your deps code in order to use it:
+For example, if you push the `kv` project to a git repository, you'll need to list it in your deps code in order to use it:

 ```elixir
 def deps do